-Just like any drug, a person’s tolerance goes up the more they use it.
+Just like with any drug, a person’s tolerance goes up the more they use it.
 This means they’ll need higher and higher doses to get the same painkilling result.
-This leads to misuse, abuse and a higher chance of overdosing.
+This leads to misuse, abuse, and a higher chance of overdosing.

-In the published study, other research is cited that indicates people who take opioids for a minimum of three months (as a temporary prescription) continue to do so for at least five years.
-During this time, most of the prescription increase in strength and yet the results remain the same in the patient.
+Research has also shown that people who take opioids for a minimum of three months (as a temporary prescription) continue to do so for at least five years.
+During this time, most of the prescriptions increase in strength, and yet the results remain the same in the patient.

 Moves to Make

-The ultimate goal is pain management without such narcotics for long-term care — especially considering the findings from this most recent study.
+The ultimate goal is pain management without such narcotics for long-term care — especially considering the findings from these and other continuing studies.

 Pain medications, pain relievers — both short-term and long-acting — have their place in pain treatments.
 Finding a healthy and stable balance between pain relief, opioid therapy, and overall health care will surely be the topic of continued focus from medical professionals.
 Contact MBA Medical the medical billing experts today!